Word page

 Common questions

 • What does bewitch mean?
-It means to enchant or captivate as if by magic.
+To enchant, charm, or captivate as if by magic.

 • How do you pronounce bewitch?
-It is usually pronounced bih-WITCH.
+It is commonly pronounced bih-WITCH.

-• What words are similar to bewitch? enchant, captivate, charm, spellbind are good places to start.
+• What words are similar to bewitch?
+Similar words include enchant, captivate, charm, and spellbind.